 But among those young people who do commit crimes, they are more likely to be persistent, serious offenders, committing more serious crimes.

 Crucial: Although they are still rare (most violent incidents in the UK don't involve a weapon) the number of crimes involving possession of a knife or offensive weapons committed by children and young people has increased in recent years, although numbers remain low.
-You can find out more about knife crime - including injury risks, joint enterprise and weapon categories from Your choice your future.

 Young people can commit crimes (are criminally responsible) from age 10.
 Most chose not to, or only commit a few minor crimes.
 But those children who do start committing crimes regularly cause a lot of damage.
 Some of this is to other people or property.
 But children who commit crimes are also at risk of damaging themselves through: